pypa/packaging.python.org/source/guides/packaging-namespace-packages.rst

 Legacy namespace packages
 -------------------------

-These two methods, that were used to create namespace packages prior to :pep:`420`, are now considered to be obsolete and should not be used unless you need compatibility with packages already using this method.
+These two methods, that were used to create namespace packages prior to Python 3.3, are now considered to be obsolete and should not be used unless you need compatibility with packages already using this method.
 Also, :doc:`pkg_resources <setuptools:pkg_resources>` has been deprecated.